Customisable business insurance

 When you work for an employer, they'll deduct both Income Tax and National Insurance contributions from your monthly salary for you.
 But when you have a side hustle, you're responsible for calculating and paying your tax bill.

-This can seem a bit daunting, but the TaxScouts calculator makes it easy to work out how much tax you need to pay.
+This can seem a bit daunting, but there are a number of calculators online — like the TaxScouts calculator — that make it easy to work out how much tax you need to pay.

 What is a Self Assessment?